Hyunsoo-ds/JSInterface_analyzer/README.md

 # JSInterface_analyzer
-Analyze APK file for taint analysis about Javascript Interface using AppShark
+Analyze APK file for taint analysis targeting Javascript Interface using AppShark

 ## Used App Shark for taint analysis